hapijs/good/README.md

   into the subscribers "console" configuration.
 - `extraFields` - an object containing extra fields to be included on the broadcast log message.
 - `logRequestHeaders` - determines if all request headers will be logged.
 Defaults to _false_
+- `logRequestPayload` - determines if the request payload will be logged.
+Defaults to _false_
+- `logResponsePayload` - determines if the response payload will be logged.
+Defaults to _false_

 For example: